ikari-pl/downsouper/README.md

 8. **I cannot into computers, make it a button**

    I want to, but they didn't give us enough time.
 I can't right now.
 I have a job as well.

+9. **Why are all timestamps `"?"`?**

+   You have to enable showing them on your soup first, if you want them included.